The Wayfarer’s Repose

 “It is probably the ONLY civilized place in Ambrachar,” said Telesa.
 “It probably has animals in the streets, dwarves as far as the eye can see, you know how dirty dwarves are.”

-“Not really, no. Father says this will be good for us.
+“Not really, no. I thought you like dwarves.
+You’re always going on about them.
+And besides, father says this will be good for us.
 For exposure to other peoples.”

 “I don’t want exposure… I want a comfortable bed and good food.
 For starters,” said Telesa.
 She bounced disapprovingly again on her bed for emphasis.